 CPLA also assists UN Member States in the formulation and adoption of legal instruments and standards relating to the exploration and peaceful uses of outer space.

 As UNOOSA leads UN-Space (the Inter-Agency Meeting on Outer Space Activities), CPLA convenes and services the sessions of UN-Space.

-Since its inception in 1971, the Programme has organized, among other activities, over 150 training courses, workshops and conferences attended by more than 7,500 participants.
+Since its inception in 1971, the Programme has organised, among other activities, over 150 training courses, workshops and conferences, attended by more than 7,500 participants.

 UN-SPIDER is a programme of UNOOSA to leverage space data and applications for disaster risk reduction.
 UN-SPIDER helps all countries access and use space-based information in all phases of the disaster management cycle, including prevention, preparedness, early warning, response and reconstruction.

 The ICG brings together all global navigation satellite system (GNSS) providers to improve their uses for sustainable development and their compatibility.
 The ICG Executive Secretariat, in partnership with members and associate members of and observers to ICG and international entities, disseminates information through the information centres hosted by the Regional Centres for Space Science and Technology Education, affiliated to the United Nations; promotes the use of GNSS as tools for scientific applications; and builds the capacity of developing countries in using GNSS technology for sustainable development.